Arrow of Time (Numbers): Writing

 Earlier in the series, series creators Nicolas Falacci and Cheryl Heuton demonstrated that the Eppes family was Jewish in the episode "Provenance".
 They and series regular Rob Morrow wanted to explore the topic of religion.
 Falacci, Heuton, and other writers felt that discussions about mathematics tend to lead to existential discussions.
 Morrow felt that a law enforcement officer finding purpose in his work through religion was a rarity on television.

 During season five, the writers finally felt that CBS would allow them to explore the topic of religion.
 The writers thought that Don's spiritual journey would be a natural progression in the storyline.
 Series executive producer Ken Sanzel decided to use the storyline started in "When Worlds Collide" as the springboard into Don's spiritual search.
 In the arc, Charlie lost his security clearance when he sent classified information overseas at the end of season four.
 Season five began with the brothers dealing with the consequences of Charlie's actions.
 Charlie requested for the FBI to reinstate his clearance.
 While investigating Charlie, FBI Security Officer Carl McGowan decided to investigate Don.
-In "Jack of All Trades", Don worked with FBI Special Agent Roger Bloom (Henry Winkler), an agent who stole $10 million (USD) from various banks in order to catch a petty thief who stole $2000 (USD) from Bloom's sister.
+In "Jack of All Trades", Don worked with FBI Special Agent Roger Bloom (Henry Winkler), an agent who stole US$10 million from various banks in order to catch a petty thief who stole US$2000 from Bloom's sister.
 Since Don had previously violated policy himself in several previous cases, Don's investigation into Bloom paralleled McGowan's investigation into Don.
 When the assistant director in charge of the Los Angeles FBI field office refused to accept McGowan's recommendations for disciplinary action against Don, Don felt "lost".
 He then decided to explore Judaism.

 For "Arrow of Time", Sanzel continued the story arc about Don's spiritual journey.
 Sanzel wanted to show the audience that Don was considering religion as a source for some answers to his questions.
 He set the story against the escape of a prisoner, Buck Winters, portrayed by David Gallagher, who was interrogated by Don in "Two Daughters".
 In "Two Daughters", FBI Special Agent Megan Reeves (Diane Farr), one of Don's teammates, was kidnapped by Winters' wife, Crystal Hoyle (Kim Dickens).
 To learn where Crystal took Megan, Don allowed FBI Special Agent Ian Edgerton (Lou Diamond Phillips) to use violent interrogation tactics during Buck's interrogation.
 Megan was found alive, and Crystal was later killed.
 Don's actions during Buck's interrogation affected Don throughout season three.
 In writing "Arrow of Time", Sanzel decided to use Don's decision to arrest Buck at the synagogue as a way of showing that Don was contemplating the effects of religion on his life.
 According to Morrow in the "Crunching Numb3rs: Season Five" bonus feature, Don's spiritual journey gave Don a new outlook.